SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 ### G2 => Rest Phrase, Gap 2.
 The pairs of DNA begins bundling and condensing; the DNA is also checked upon and verified for consistency and dumped based the needs of the cell.

-At this point, the enzymes neede
+At this point, the enzymes needed to assist Mitosis is also synthesized.

 ### M => Mitosis!
+Mitosis is the process by which the cell actually divide.
+It consists of four parts: prophase, metaphase, anaphase, telophase.

+**Prophase**

 * Chromosomes line up in equator
 * Each chromosome has two chromatid exactly the same
 * Microtubials to pull chromosomes apart connected to kinecore, a joint in the chromatid